• Home

 • Classic style: Serve warm with a side of pršuta (prosciutto), sliced white cheese, and a fresh Balkan-style salad made with tomatoes, cucumbers, onions, and peppers.

-• Breakfast or brunch: Enjoy gibanica with a glass of kefir, buttermilk, or plain yogurt-a traditional and nourishing way to start the day.
+• Breakfast or brunch: Enjoy gibanica with a glass of kefir, buttermilk, or plain yogurt, a traditional and nourishing way to start the day.
+Try my High-Protein Breakfast Eggs with Kefir and Cottage Cheese that also goes great with a cup of kefir.

-• Light dinner: Pair with a simple mixed greens salad or roasted vegetables for a satisfying, lighter meal.
+• Light dinner: Pair with a simple mixed greens salad or roasted potatoes with carrots and zucchini for a satisfying, lighter meal.

 • Refrigerator: Store leftover gibanica in an airtight container or cover the baking dish tightly with foil or wrap.
 It will keep well in the fridge for up to 4 days.